ranjitmahadik/flash-sale/README.md

 # Flash Sale

 ## Overview
-This project implements a flash sale system, allowing users to purchase products at discounted prices for a limited time.
+This project implements a very simple but effective flash sale system, allowing users to purchase products at discounted prices for a limited time.
 The system is designed to be set up using Docker for easy deployment and management.

 ## Setup
 ### Prerequisites